 Whatever the case it is apparent that to avoid extreme negative effects to humans and ecosystems all over the world there must be a sharp decline in emissions of greenhouse gases very soon.
 There is wide agreement that global mean temperature should not increase more than 1.5°C over the preindustrial level.

-In this section (see left hand column) you can learn more about expected effects, emissions of greenhouse gases, possible ways of reducing them, and political developments.
+In this section (see right hand column) you can learn more about expected effects, emissions of greenhouse gases, possible ways of reducing them, and political developments.
 Find what you can also do at a personal level to help reduce emissions!